Fano resonance in XUV generated by helium with few-cycle intense laser pulses and its classical analogy: Abstract

 \section{Abstract}

-We integrate numerically the Schr\"odinger equation for the model helium atom irradiated by intense few-cycle laser pulse and find the emitted XUV spectra.
-They demonstrate resonant peaks at the frequencies of transitions from the doubly-excited autoionizing states (AISs) to the ground state.
-We study the properties of these peaks depending on the laser pulse duration and find that the decay of the AISs due to photoionization by the laser field affects them.
-Moreover, we consider the classical system of two coupled oscillators and find that both the quantum (the atom with AIS in the field) and the classical (the coupled oscillators with friction) systems demonstrate Fano-like resonant peak described by an essentially complex asymmetry parameter.
-We find a remarkable similarity in the behavior of these systems and conclude that the classical system of coupled oscillators with friction is an analogy of the AIS having an extra decay channel in addition to the autoionization one.
+We integrate numerically the Schr\"odinger equation for a model helium atom irradiated by intense few-cycle laser pulse and find the emitted XUV spectra.
+They demonstrate resonant Fano peaks at the frequencies of the transitions from the doubly-excited autoionizing states (AISs) to the ground state.
+Studying XUV intensity and phase we show that the resonant peak should be described with an essentially complex asymmetry parameter.
+The Stark shift of the AIS and the decay of the AIS due to photoionization by the laser field result in the asymmetry parameter describing a spiral path in the complex plane when the laser pulse duration increases.
+This behavior, in particular, corresponds to the decrease of the resonant contribution with the increase of the laser pulse duration, in agreement with published experimental data.
+Moreover, we find a remarkable similarity of this behavior of the asymmetry parameter in the complex plane with that for the classical double pendulum.
+We conclude that transient perturbation of the natural frequency and friction in the upper pendulum can be treated as a classical analogy of the transient frequency shift and extra depopulation of the excited state in the quantum system demonstrating the Fano resonance.